ferhathaskaya/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 # Problem 1

-This is an exciting problem in projectile motion!
 Let's break it down step by step and implement a simulation to visualize how the range depends on the angle of projection.

 ---